Team

 Navchetan Kaur, PhD – Postdoctoral Fellow

 Navchetan acquired bioinformatics skills after joining Gragert Lab in September 2016 as postdoctoral fellow.
 She has contributed to projects on “Improving Matching Algorithms for Transplantation with HLA Genetics”.
 She has a PhD in Immunology from Post Graduate Institute of Medical Education and Research, Chandigarh, India, a tertiary referral center.
 This has led her to have a prior experience with Immunopathology diagnostics and HLA testing in a histocompatibility lab.
-In 2019 Dr. Kaur joined the Atul Butte lab at UCSF as a postdoctoral fellow.
+In 2019 Dr. Kaur joined the Atul Butte lab at UCSF as a postdoctoral fellow and is now manages a team of clinical research scientists in organ health at Natera.

 Richard Davis – MD/MPH in Biostatistics

 Richard explored the opportunity to learn data science and medical informatics when he joined Gragert Lab in August 2016 as MD/MPH student at Tulane School of Public Health and Tropical Medicine.
 He contributed to the immune genes association project, while enhancing his own skillset.
 An aspiring pathologist, he aims to utilize his data skills for Pathology Informatics.
 Before joining Tulane, Richard did his B.S from Georgia Institute of Technology.
-Richard joined the M.D Pathology at Duke University Medical Center in North Carolina starting in 2018.
+Richard joined the M.D Pathology program at Duke University Medical Center in North Carolina.
+Richard is now a Pathologist and Informaticist at Ochsner Health System.